Hot Metal Bridge Post-Bac Program

 K. Leroy Irvis Fellowship Program

 This program is intended to enhance the diversity of the University of Pittsburgh's graduate student population.
-The program provides financial support and academic guidance to doctoral candidates from traditionally underrepresented racial and ethnic groups.
+The program provides financial support and academic guidance and mentoring to doctoral candidates from traditionally underrepresented racial and ethnic groups.

 Ronald E. McNair Post-Baccalaureate Program